scienced based Functional BREATHING RETRAINING

 Welcome to Breathscape.
 Where the breath meets nature.
 We all have the ability to tune back into our native breathing patterns that we were born with and I'm here to take you back there.
 To improve everyday life, to elevate your health and wellbeing.

-While there's an array of areas that breathing retraining can take you, my focus is working with people that are living with; Anxiety, Chronic Stress, Asthma and Sleep Disorders (Apnoea, Insomnia and Snoring).
+While there's an array of areas that Functional Breathing Retraining can take you, my focus and deep passion is working with people that are living with; Sleep Disorders (Sleep Apnea, UARS, Snoring and Insomnia), Asthma, Anxiety, Panic Disorder, Stress and Brain Fog.

 breathing based on science